viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Next is the boolean parameter `IncreaseAcqCycles`.
 Value false means that the default duration of 4 ADCCLK clock cycles is used for the settling period, so the acquisition takes 26 ADCCLK cycles in total.
 We use a 104 MHz XADC input clock in the HW design.
 We set the divider ratio to 4 by calling `XSysMon_SetAdcClkDivisor`.
 This results in 26 MHz ADCCLK and thus 1 Msps sampling rate.
 If the parameter `IncreaseAcqCycles` was true, 10 ADCCLK cycles would be used for the settling period, thus extending the acquisition to 32 ADCCLK cycles.
 That would result in an 812.5 ksps sampling rate.

+The HW design in this tutorial and the demo app are set to run the XADC at the maximum possible sampling rate of 1 Msps.
+To achieve other (i.e., lower) sampling rates, you need to set a suitable XADC Wizard input clock frequency in the HW design and a suitable ADCCLK clock divider ratio so the quotient of frequency and the ratio is 26 times the desired sampling rate.
+E.g. to have a sampling rate of 100 ksps, set the Clocking Wizard, which feeds the XADC Wizard input clock, to 101.4 MHz and set the divider ratio (by calling [XSysMon_SetAdcClkDivisor](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L1089)) to 39. $`101400 /over 39 = 2600`$

 The next boolean parameter `IsEventMode` specifies [event sampling mode](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Event-Driven-Sampling) (value true) or [continuous sampling mode](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Continuous-Sampling) (value false).